Sergey Krasovski, MSc (Eng) ’15

 I love mountains.
 Hiking is the hobby I acquired in Canada.

 What does it mean to you to be an engineer?

 My job title right now at Trimble Inc., it doesn't say anything about engineering.
 But Trimble has the motto, ‘Transforming the way the world works.’
 Engineers think about how things work and how they can transform things.
 That's what makes me curious.
-Like if you look at Elon Musk, he's always curious, asking, ‘Can we fly to Mars?’ or in daily life we ask: ‘How does the telephone work?
+Like if you look at Elon Musk, he's always curious, asking, ‘Can we fly to Mars?’
+Or, in daily life we ask, ‘How does the telephone work?
 Why do we have a WiFi signal that’s stronger in one room than another?
 Why does your GPS watch take 30 to 40 seconds to start when you come out of your building for a run?’
 There are so many questions that make me curious.
 I think that curiosity and the ability to find answers is something that engineers always need to possess.
-If you do something as an engineer, you better do it well.
-Because if you engineer something, others will use it.
-And it better be good because businesses depend on it and lives depend on it.
+If you do something as an engineer, you better do it well because if you engineer something, others will be using it.
+It better be good because businesses depend on it and lives depend on it.